aksharc2/parallelRandomCPGC/README.md

   - fileName: is the name of the input file along with the absolute or relative path.
   - nodes: the number of vertices $n$, in left or right partition of the given graph.
   - density: density $\rho$, i.e. the ratio of number of edges in given graph over the maximum number of possible edges ($n^2) in the given graph.
+  - exp: the instance of the generated graph with same nodes $n$ and density $\rho$.

+- Compiling FM: ```bash gcc fm.c -o fm -lm```
+- Executing FM: ```bash ./fm fileName node delta density exp```
+  - fileName: is the name of the input file along with the absolute or relative path.
+  - nodes: the number of vertices $n$, in left or right partition of the given graph.
+  - density: density $\rho$, i.e. the ratio of number of edges in given graph over the maximum number of possible edges ($n^2) in the given graph.
-  - experimentNo: it is an identifier of the generated graph with same nodes $n$ and density $\rho$.
+  - exp: the instance of the generated graph with same nodes $n$ and density $\rho$.

+### Results
+The obtained compression ratio and the running time of the C programs for Seq-RCP, Par-RCP, and FM are stored in ".csv" files named "seqCPGC_results.csv", "parCPGC_results.csv", and "fm_results.csv", respectively.